 Do not say anything that might incriminate you.
 Speak with an attorney first.

-White-collar crime in Florida
+White collar crime in Florida

 Defined by the FBI as illegal acts that are characterized by deceit, concealment, or violation of trust and are not dependent on violence or physical force, white-collar crimes generally involve illegally obtaining cash through a variety of complex transactions.
-Because these crimes usually involve activities that are more difficult to track, anyone who is accused of involvement in a white collar crime should immediately contact an experienced Fort Lauderdale defense attorney who specializes in defending federal cases.
+Because these crimes usually involve activities that are more difficult to track, anyone who is accused of involvement in a white collar crime should immediately contact an experienced Fort Lauderdale defense attorney who excels in defending federal cases.

 Credit card crimes